-On February 10, 2012, AAA announced a tender offer (the "February Tender Offer") to purchase a portion of its outstanding units at prices ranging from \$9.20 to \$10.70 per unit.
-In accordance with the terms of the Tender Offer and under a prior mandate of the board of directors of AAA Guernsey Limited, AAA purchased 5.0 million common units and restricted depositary units ("RDUs") (together "Units") at \$10.00 per unit for total consideration of \$50.0 million (\$50.3 million inclusive of estimated expenses).
+On February 10, 2012, AAA commenced a tender offer (the "February Tender Offer") to purchase a portion of its outstanding units at prices ranging from \$9.20 to \$10.70 per unit.
+In accordance with the terms of the February Tender Offer and under a prior mandate of the board of directors of AAA Guernsey Limited, AAA purchased 5,000,000 Units at \$10.00 per unit for total consideration of \$50.0 million (\$50.3 million inclusive of expenses).
 The Investment Partnership made a distribution to AAA for the amount of the February Tender Offer and expects to make distributions to cover any related expenses.
 The Units acquired in the February Tender Offer were cancelled.